ILDaviz/aicontextator/README.md

 ```

 ```
-# Copy the context to the clipboard:
+# Copy to the clipboard:
 aicontextator --copy
 ```